To understand artificial intelligence in 2019, watch this 1960 TV show

 So here it is:

 Taking in this black-and-white program in 2019, your first impulse may be to dismiss it as a hokey period piece.
-As the hosts sit on a mid-century set that looks like office space at Mad Men’s Sterling Cooper, Wayne smokes cigarettes throughout while Wiesner puffs thoughtfully on a pipe.
+As the hosts sit on a midcentury set that looks like office space at Mad Men’s Sterling Cooper, Wayne smokes cigarettes throughout while Wiesner puffs thoughtfully on a pipe.
 Wayne keeps dramatically pulling up film clips using a box that appears to be a prop, not an actual piece of technology.
 The whole thing feels stilted, and its leisurely pacing will likely try your patience.

 But you know what?
 Back in 1960, this was an excellent introduction to a subject that mattered a lot—and which, as Wiesner explained, people were just beginning to understand.
 It includes still-fascinating demos and interviews with significant figures in the history of AI.
 Fifty-nine years later after its first airing, its perspective on AI’s progress and possibilities remains unexpectedly relevant.